slu-soc5650/final-project/docs/topic.md

 -   `reqyear` - year request made

 ## Another Data Set
-If the crime and non-emergency call data do not interest you, you are welcome to choose a topic of your own provided you can find appropriate data.
+If the crime and non-emergency call data do not interest you, you may petition to choose a topic of your own provided you can find appropriate data.

 ### Characteristics of an Appropriate Data Set
 Data sets for your final project will have a number of salient characteristics: